grgliner/voxResources/README.md

 	- Writes arrays stored within a .mat file to .csv files

 ### Note:
 Matlab is avaliable free to all students through OIT.
 Go here: http://www.princeton.edu/software/licenses/software/matlab/ for installation instructions.
 For any problems with installation, please contact the OIT helpdesk.
+Matlab is also installed on all machines in campus computer labs.

 ### Note:
 mfcc and mfc are used interchangeably